yuzibo/yuzibo.github.io/_posts/2024-02-09-roma-debian-sid.md

 category: debian-riscv
 ---

-Some days I got one ROMA from DC.
+Some days(2024/06) I got one ROMA from DC donated for Debian Community.
 This weeks I have some time so to try run Debian sid on it.

 The system on ROMA was Debian 11 with fixed version riscv64 Debian packages from debian-ports.
 Until now, we have no debian-ports any more, so this is a very interesting chanllenge.